The age-old debate of the chicken and the egg has always fascinated me.

 First, you need to know which channel your personal brand will predominantly be built on.
 Twitter?
 LinkedIn?
 Email?
 Facebook?
 Quora?
 Or a combination of different channels?

 Before choosing a channel, consider where your ICP & potential investors typically hang out.
 Then after creating your content, distribute massively on the channel you’re active on.
-Effective content distribution will increase your visibility and highlight your thought leader status.
+Effective content distribution will increase your visibility and highlight your industry leader status.
 In the words of Kennedy Nunez, a Business Development Associate for Swyft,

 NB: The next five steps don’t have to be executed in the sequential order presented, and the purpose is to increase your visibility.